 The strongest applicants will be invited to submit a more detailed application.
 Selected fellows are expected to depart for their fellowships within six months of their selection.

-For applications via post:
+For applications via post, send it to:

 Institute of Current World Affairs